The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Stochastic geometry I: approximation of geometric functionals

-In the sequel we will need four sums involving $\theta_i,\rho_i$, which we collect here.
+In the sequel we will need six sums involving $\theta_i,\rho_i$, which we collect here.

-\begin{definition} Fix $R>2$.
+\begin{definition} Fix $R\in(1,\frac{L}{\pi}+\tfrac12)$.
 Recall \eqref{polar} and \eqref{rhoidef}--\eqref{baridef}.
 Define \be \ee \end{definition}

-These expressions will appear in the expansions in Propositions~\ref{prop:expansion} and \ref{prop:centermass} below.
+These expressions will appear in the expansions in Proposition~\ref{prop:expansion} and in Definition~\ref{def:bd} below.
 The following estimates will play a crucial role in the sequel.
-Note that $y_1(z),y_2(z),y_3(z)$ are non-negative, while $y_4(z),y_5(z),y_6(z)$ are not necessarily so.
+Note that $y_1(\z),y_2(\z),y_3(\z)$ are non-negative, while $y_4(\z),y_5(\z),y_6(\z)$ are not necessarily so.